-As the Peace Corps celebrates 60th anniversary, Salve members share their stories
+As the Peace Corps celebrates 60th anniversary, Salve Regina members share their stories

-Over the years, Salve Regina has supported projects around the globe through its alumni who’ve chosen to serve.
-At last count, over 40 alumni and/or staff members from Salve Regina have volunteered with the agency, which seems fitting for the Mercy mission that the University is so known for.
+Over the years, Salve Regina has supported multiple projects around the globe through its alumni and staff who’ve chosen to serve on the Peace Corps.
+At last count, over 40 alumni and staff from the University have volunteered with the agency — a fitting legacy for the mercy mission that Salve Regina is so well known for.

-Salve community members share their Peace Corps stories
+Salve Regina community members share their Peace Corps stories

-Staff member Christine Lalli, prospect research analyst at Salve Regina, volunteered with the Peace Corps back in the 80s.
-Lalli grew up in northern Minnesota, but during her time in the Peace Corps, she was able to travel the world and serve two years in Yemen when the country was having a civil war.
+Christine Lalli, prospect research analyst at Salve Regina, volunteered with the Peace Corps back in the 80s.
+Lalli grew up in northern Minnesota, but during her time in the Peace Corps, she was able to travel the world and serve two years in Yemen during a civil war.

 While there, Lalli had two different job assignments.
 One was working with the Center for Disease Control and the World Bank to help supervise a preschool nutrition survey.
 She spent her other job working with Catholic Relief Services, where she had the opportunity to meet Mother Theresa.